menu

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dover is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dover is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Dover who work in management occupations (17.78%), sales jobs (14.89%), and office and administrative support (11.85%).

-Telecommuters are a relatively large percentage of the workforce: 24.17% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.17% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle